pedrou2000/mathematical_finance/README.md

 ### Source Code
 `src` - Contains the Python scripts implementing the core of the investment strategies and backtesting procedures.
 These scripts include `a_estimation.py`, `backtest.py`, `dataframe_construction.py`, and `optimal_strategies.py`.

-## Getting Started
-To get started with using this code, clone this repository into your local environment.
-You would need Python installed on your system, preferably via an Anaconda distribution to access all necessary libraries.
-Navigate to the `src` directory to access the source Python scripts.
-You will also need to get access to the CRSP database and change the data path according to the location of your data.

-If you want to replicate the backtesting, navigate to the `2-notebooks` directory and run the desired Jupyter notebook.
-Backtesting can be easily carried out with the notebook `1-backtest.ipynb`, adjusting the parameters as desired.
-Make sure to update the path to the data files to your CRSP monthly or daily data directory.

-Should you encounter any issues or need further clarification, please refer to the extensive documentation present in my thesis, included in this repository as `thesis.pdf`.
-It provides a detailed explanation of the theoretical aspects, the rationale behind the implemented strategies, and the results obtained from empirical testing.

-This repository stands as a testament to the significant role that Stochastic Portfolio Theory and advanced mathematical models like the rank Jacobi model can play in modern investment strategy development.
-It's a step forward in bridging the gap between theoretical finance and practical implementation, offering invaluable insights for both academic research and investment practitioners.

 ## Dependencies
 This project makes use of various Python libraries for data handling, mathematical computation, and visualization.
 The primary dependencies include: